-N. Gillani, D. Beeferman, C. Vega-Pourheydarian, C. Overney, P. Van Hentenryck, D. Roy (2022).
+N. Gillani, D. Beeferman, C. Vega-Pourheydarian, C. Overney, P. Van Hentenryck, D. Roy (2023).
 Redrawing attendance boundaries to promote racial and ethnic diversity in elementary schools.
-Working paper.
+Forthcoming in Educational Researcher (pre-print).

 Extended abstract and invited oral presentation at the 2022 International Conference on Computational Social Science (IC2S2).

 Invited oral presentation at the Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO ‘22)

 Selected media: The Hechinger Report, KQED Mindshift, NPR All Things Considered